khoeger/khoeger.github.io/_posts/2021-01-20-artistic-research-web-vr-collaborations.md

 Research in art.

 ## LAB TA REFLECTIONS
+I really liked being a lab TA.
+Working with college students is a joy and creating the [content](https://github.com/UMaine-NMD-211-Fall-2020) for their labs was fulfilling, if time consuming.

+- Use pre-prepared tutorials when possible.
+Someone put a whole lot of time and effort into explaining the concept and will often do a better job than I can pull together in less than 5 hours.
+- Set strict time limits related to TAing.
+Responding to emails and questions can and will take up all of the time you have set aside for the class if you let it.
+- Always have labs prepared ahead of lab, no matter how simple the concept is.
+Whatever can go wrong will.
+It's best to have the content prepared and tested at least a week ahead of class.
+- Have examples ready for each topic using the concepts!
+- Do not introduce Github to people learning remotely over zoom who have a wide range of differing programming experience and a slew of other coursework to complete that week.
+- Try to focus on getting the students to learn how to learn on their own.

+Labs were styled after my experience in Chemistry and Physics labs in undergrad.
+They repeated learned material in a supplementary manner to the class.

 ## General Statements
 This is my artist introduction, as of the beginning of the Fall 2020 semester.